skillrepos/copilot-hands-on/README.md

 ## 1. To be able to use all features, sign up for Pro trial - if you don't have access already.
 (If you prefer, you can use the new free version but some features will be missing.
 If you want to use the free version of Copilot, you can skip this step.)

-If not, when signed into GitHub, click on your profile picture/icon in the upper right and either select [Copilot](https://github.com/github-copilot/signup)
+When signed into GitHub, click on your profile picture/icon in the upper right and either select [Copilot](https://github.com/github-copilot/signup)

 ![Signing up for Copilot](./images/cdd70.png?raw=true "Signing up for Copilot")